 Obtaining Certification from Thawte and other Certificate Authorities:

 To obtain a certificate from Thawte and other certificate authorities represented by sslrenewals.com, a software publisher must meet the criteria for either a commercial or an individual publishing certificate and submit these credentials to either a CA or a local registration authority (LRA).
 The criteria discussed below have been proposed by Microsoft.
 Note that standards bodies, such as the World Wide Web Consortium (W3C), are reviewing these criteria and they are subject to change.
 A description of the overall process of obtaining a certificate for code signing ends this section of the document.

 In order to acquire a Commercial software publishing certificate, applicants must meet the following prerequisites:

-- Idntification – Applicants must submit their name, address, and other material that will be checked against an independent consumer databse to validate their credentials.
+- Identification – Applicants must submit their name, address, and other material that will be checked against an independent consumer database to validate their credentials.

 The value of an individual SPC is in the information it provides to users so they can decide whether or not to download the code.
 Knowing who authored the code, and that the bits have not been altered from the time the code was signed to the present, is reassuring information.
 Additionally, a browser could be used to access a publisher's Web pages so the user can obtain detailed information about the signed code, the author, and the certificate authority.
 After learning about this code and the author, the user might decide to run the code, or all future code, coming from this particular individual.